-To address the potential mismatch in dimensionality between the two spaces, \name{} introduces a set of transformation primitives that operate on the processor space.
-Building on a theoretical analysis, we identify a key primitive, \emph{decompose}, which assists users in writing mappers that reduce data communication.
-Using this primitive, \name{} achieves up to \improvemax{} performance improvement over a commonly used heuristic for resolving dimensionality differences.
+To address potential mismatches in dimensionality between the two spaces, \name{} introduces a set of transformation primitives that operate on the processor space, which raises another question: Can we automatically determine the optimal processor space transformation, and what principles guide the resolution of dimensionality mismatches?
+To answer these questions, we introduce a new primitive, \emph{decompose}, which provides a unified solution for common cases where communication has locality.
+Through theoretical analysis, we show that \emph{decompose} enables users to write mappers that minimize data communication, achieving up to \primitivespeedup performance improvement over a commonly used heuristic in the Chapel framework~\cite{chamberlain2007parallelchapel} for handling dimensionality differences.

+While inspired by array programming systems such as APL~\cite{iverson1962programming}, ZPL~\cite{lin1993zpl}, and NumPy~\cite{harris2020array}, \name{} extends these ideas to distributed task-based programs.
+The processor space transformation is central to the \emph{decompose} primitive, which has no counterpart in prior work.
+Moreover, \name{} provides a richer set of mapping decisions, including processor selection, memory placement, data layout, garbage collection, and load balancing (see \Cref{sec:discussion}).
+These capabilities enable \name{} to support a broader range of distributed applications, including tensor algebra and scientific simulations, going beyond prior distributed scheduling systems such as Distributed Halide~\citep{denniston2016distributed}, which are restricted to stencil computations and CPU-only environments.

-While \name{}'s transformation primitives on the processor space may appear similar to classical loop transformations, such as tiling, fusion, and fission~\cite{wolf1992improving,chen2008framework,ragan2013halide,chen2018tvm}, they differ fundamentally in both purpose and scope.
-Traditional loop transformations aim to improve locality and parallelism within a single shared-memory system.
-In contrast, \name{} focuses on mapping iterations across a distributed processor space.
-Likewise, existing scheduling languages' approach of separating schedules from algorithms may share some similarities to \name{}'s design~\cite{zhang2018graphit,senanayake2020sparse,ahrens2022autoscheduling}.
-However, they do not address the problem of mapping iteration spaces onto processor spaces with potentially mismatched dimensionality, nor do they explicitly minimize data movement across heterogeneous processors.
+While \name{}’s transformation primitives resemble classical loop transformations such as tiling, fusion, and fission~\cite{wolf1992improving,chen2008framework,ragan2013halide,chen2018tvm}, they differ in purpose and scope.
+Loop transformations schedule loops, whereas \name{} schedules sets of tasks across distributed machines.
+Likewise, \name{} shares the goal of separating performance decisions from algorithms with prior scheduling languages~\cite{zhang2018graphit,senanayake2020sparse,ahrens2022autoscheduling}, but these do not handle dimensionality mismatches between index spaces or explicitly minimize inter-processor data movement.